-Skills I used: contextual inquiry, affinity diagramming, visioning, storyboarding, speed dating, experience prototyping, wizard of oz, think-aloud protocol, experience design, concept mapping, film writing and direction
+Skills Used: contextual inquiry, affinity diagramming, visioning, storyboarding, concept validation, experience prototyping, wizard of oz, gestural user interface design, think-aloud protocol, communicating with clients

 The workday of a factory employee is strict and regimented.
 Controlled processes and procedures are pivotal in producing quality airplanes at a large scale.
 Consequently, the worker often feels small and disconnected.
 The factory functions as a machine, but the workers are not gears and pinions; they are surgeons and artisans, and most importantly—people.